-KIT LINK recognized for stimulating scientific exchanges between Germany and the US
+KIT LINK recognised for stimulating scientific exchanges between Germany and the US

 On 23 February, the Consulate General of Germany in San Francisco held their 2020 New Year's Reception, which was attended by Honorary Guest Federal Minister for Education and Research Anja Karliczek to discuss the Bay Area innovation ecosystem with key actors from both countries.